Sanjay-Swain/Contact-Book/README.md

 ## Author
 * **Sanjay Kumar Swain** - A noob

-## Licence
-This project is licenced under public licence - Means do whatever you want.

-## Acknowledgement
+## Note
-* First of all I don't know why you are reading this boring readme file.
+First of all I don't know why you are reading this boring readme file.
 You are wasting your time.
-* I created this just for fun.
-* It is my first project which I published on GitHub for no reasons.
+I created this just for fun.
+It is my first project which I published on GitHub for no reasons.
 Cheers!!